 The Executive Committee may arrange any additional competition or competitions.

-28. To be eligible to compete in Union Championships or meetings a player must be a member of an affiliated club of the Union and:
+28. To be eligible to compete in Union Championships or meetings, a player:

-(c) not have taken part in a golf championship of another county or represented another county union during the previous 12 months.
+(c) Must not have taken part in a Golf Championship of another County or represented another county union during the previous 12 months.

 29. The courses upon which the championships or other meetings shall be held and the dates shall be fixed by the Executive Committee who shall make all arrangements for them with clubs on whose course they are to be held.